top of page

 Kitchen | Marble House

 For your final Newport outing head out of town.
 If you have access to a private vehicle, make your way to Fort Adams via the Scenic Ocean Drive.
-From town, take Spring Street to Coggenshall and the start of Ocean Drive.
 The drive will take you past 10-miles of breathtaking ocean views, mansions, lighthouses, and pasture-land.

 If you do not have access to a private vehicle, take the Ferry from Perrotti Park across the Newport Harbor to Fort Adams.
 The ferry runs 5 times a day; the crossing is about 18 minutes.